Access Guide - is The Chestnuts perfect for our stay?

 Upstairs Bedroom Facilities

-The further two bedrooms are accessed by a modern staircase with hand rail.
+The further two bedrooms are accessed by a modern carpeted staircase with hand rail.

 In the original wing the Master bedroom is accessed by a couple of small steps.
+These have a support rail and lights here illuminate the steps at night.
 It has floor to ceiling windows overlooking the garden and a Juliet balcony.
 The second master in the new wing also overlooks the garden and has a Juliet balcony.

 There are two sets of stairs at The Chestnuts, one in the old wing, which must be used with care.
 It is an original feature of the house and bends as it ascends from the lounge to the landing.
 The treads are original Cotswold stone and many centuries of use have made the beautiful stones rather slippy, so it is advisable not to use them in stocking feet and always to use the rope rail to go up and down.
 Particular care should be taken by the elderly and young children should be supervised.